 Here’s just a few of projects we’re looking to work on:

-- AngularJS Web App Enhancements – Building off of our 2016 GSOC project which refactored and re-skinned our web app, we want to redesign many of the screens to improve usability and enforce a consistent style guide.
+- AngularJS Web App Enhancements – Building off of our 2017 GSOC project which revamped our web app with improved workflows and wizard UIs, weant to continue refining the design and usability of the app.

 - Browser-Based Offline Access – you’ll help to bring to completion our 2016 project on extending HTML 5 offline support throughout our web app.

-- Notifications Framework – you’ll continue to extend the notifications framework worked on in 2016 by adding more default notifications to the system and adding in publisher-subscriber model support.
+- Notifications Framework – you’ll continue to extend the notifications framework worked on in 2016 and 2017 by adding more default notifications to the system.

 - Configuration Wizard – Mifos X is an enterprise-level core banking system and for those organizations with a local partner to assist them with configuration, it can be rather complex, this project focuses on building a self-guided configuration wizard to help cloud-based users go live with the software independently.